Chapter 10:

 “For what purpose?”

 “…It would appear that…” Horatio began, his hand still outstretched.
-Raquel noted the man’s clammy looking, pale hand, and reluctantly shook it.
-Far worse than she’d imagined, it was akin to holding a lobster fresh out of the ocean.
-Tobias followed, making a face like he’d stepped in animal excrement; noting also, that he couldn’t make out Pontz’s eyes behind the square frame sunglasses reflecting his own perplexed reaction.
+Raquel noted the man’s ghastly pale hand, and reluctantly shook it.
+Far worse than imagined, it was akin to holding a lobster fresh fished out of the ocean!
+Tobias followed, making a face like he’d stepped in animal excrement; noting also, Pontz’s eyes were totally hidden behind a pair of square frame sunglasses reflecting his own perplexed reaction.
 “Mr. Niles Letterman and Mr. Kevin Greene, both have been found dead.”

 “Are you serious?!”

 “Holy shit!
 We were just talking about them.”
-The other officer scurried off, not wanting to be involved in the investigation.
+The other officer scurried off, not wanting more put onto his plate.

 “Detective Bennet and Detective Childs, you both are highly respected and considered the Trenton Police Department’s best.
 I look forward to us working together.”
-Every word that left Pontz’s mouth made Raquel shutter.
-He leaned in further and further, and if not for adequate self-restraint, Raquel would’ve hip tossed the man!
-Again, he extended his hand; however, holding a business card.
+Every word that left Pontz’s mouth made Raquel shutter, and his insistence on leaning into her personal space didn’t help.
+If not for adequate self-restraint, Raquel would’ve hip tossed the man!
+Again, he extended his hand; that time, holding a business card.
 “Please, do reach out.”

 “Goddamnit.
 I swear, we just can’t relax for two seconds now, can we?”
 Tobias said as he stormed off, looking for somewhere to smoke.
 Meanwhile, Raquel inspected the card she was given.
 A hand lifting a head encircled by a halo, below, Horatio’s phone number and the slogan ‘bringing the future forward’, were printed on it.
 Needless to say, Raquel felt uneasy about the entire situation.